yale-redcap/yes3-exporter/README.md

      -   Large volume exports have minimal impact on performance speed
      -   In testing it took 186 seconds to export 3,272 rows and 3,079 columns to a 33MB export csv file
 -   **Enhanced data dictionary that includes metadata and data distributions**
-     -   Each export is accompanied by a customized data dictionary to support data sharing
+     -   Each export is accompanied by a customized data dictionary to simplify data sharing
 -   **Detailed audit for every download and export**
      -   Includes the ability to automatically send daily activity summaries to a pre-designated email address
 -   **Incorporates form-specific user export and access rights**